 - To consider any other qualifications based on Board’s structure and component and company’s direction through transparent nomination process to build trust with shareholders

 After nomination process, the Nomination and Remuneration Committee shall propose the nominated director to Board Meeting for appointment as required by law.
 In case of the appointment shall be approved by shareholder meeting.
-The Board shall be proposed to shareholder meeting for approval.
+The Board shall propose to shareholder meeting for approval..

 The Company has prescribed qualification of independent director who have well knowledge in Finance, Economic, Accounting, public administration and other field of businesses suitable as standard factors to safeguard benefit of the shareholders and others.
-Additionaly, to have highher qualification compare to the qualification according to such prescribed in regulation of SET and SEC which the Company’s Independent Director’s Definition as follows :
+Additionally, to have qualification according to such prescribed in regulation of SET and SEC which the Company’s Independent Director’s Definition as follow:

 - Independent directors can serve as directors of the Company for a period of no more than 9 consecutive years.